-IWSVA can generate reports about virus and malicious code detections, files blocked, and URLs accessed.
+IWSVA and malicious code detections, files blocked, and URLs accessed.
 You can use this information about IWSVA program events to help optimize program settings and fine tune your organization's security policies.

 You can configure and customize reports.
-For example, IWSVA allows you to generate reports for all or specific user(s), all or specific group(s), either on demand (in real time) or on a scheduled basis.
+For example, IWSVA allows you to generate reports for all or specific user(s), user group(s), or device group(s), either on demand (in real time) or on a scheduled basis.